 You can find links to and pdfs of my papers here.
 I’m also on Google Scholar, ResearchGate, and LinkedIn, and enthusiastic about potential collaborations–some of my datasets include survey and interview data from coal-, oil-, natural gas-, and solar-producing communities in the US and Australia, detail on water use for the US energy system, and flow data for US hydropower.

-I’ll be starting at the Georgia Institute of Technology as an Assistant Professor of Civil and Environmental Engineering (in the Construction and Infrastructure Systems Engineering Group), with a courtesy appointment in Public Policy, in January 2019.
+I am currently an Assistant Professor of Civil and Environmental Engineering (in the Construction and Infrastructure Systems Engineering Group), with a courtesy appointment in Public Policy, at the Georgia Institute of Technology.
 I did postdoctoral work at Berkeley, working on a triple bottom line decision support tool for stormwater management in the United States and investigating carbon intensity of electricity systems.
 I completed my PhD in Environment and Resources at Stanford in 2017, where I was an NSF Graduate Research Fellow.
 Before my PhD, I was at McKinsey & Company, where I mostly worked on strategy and operations for large natural resource companies.
 And before that, I worked on integrated water and energy management issues in Texas and Hawaii with Michael Webber at The University of Texas at Austin while completing an MA in Energy and Earth Resources (as one of two of UT’s Masters-level Harrington Fellows) and an MS in Environmental and Water Resources Engineering.
 As an undergrad, I double majored in Math and Atmosphere/Energy Engineering, with a minor in Biological Sciences, at Stanford.
 I’m an Environmental Engineer-in-Training and a LEED AP (BD&C).
-Reach me at email@example.com. if you can’t find me, I’m probably in the field talking to people about their hopes and needs while looking at power plants and water infrastructure, hopefully with students in tow.
+Reach me at email@example.com or on Twitter @emilygrubert. if you can’t find me, I’m probably in the field talking to people about their hopes and needs while looking at power plants and water infrastructure, hopefully with students in tow.